An Interview

 The necessary addition to this former home on Leigh St. in Clinton, N.J. is placed on the rear elevation (tucked behind the left-facing gable) to maintain the historic significance of the building’s most prominent façade.

+The project doesn’t minimize the disturbance to the historic home’s original architecture.
 Let’s say you want to add a mudroom.
 You’ll need a doorway to get from the original house to the new room.
 One way would be to simply cut into the home’s original exterior wall and add the doorway there.

 “But doing that maximizes the damage to the building’s historic character.
 A less-invasive approach might be to use the space where an original window or door is and create the doorway there,” she says.